 Transforming Adjectives and Nouns into Verbs

-Responsive Table: Roll the table sideways with your finger >>
+Responsive Table: Scroll the table to the side with your finger >>

 |Form – TE – て||して||shite|

-- Marriage "kekkon"[結婚] - Get married"kekkonsuru” [結婚する];
+- Wedding "kekkon"[結婚] - Marry"kekkonsuru” [結婚する];

 - Telephone "denwa” [電話] – Call “denwasuru” [電話する];

-When studying a Japanese word, always try to see if it becomes a verb or a noun.Kevin's tip
+When studying a Japanese word, always try to see if it becomes a verb or a noun.Kevin's Tip

 Normalization of Japanese verbs

 For me, nominalization is nothing more than a way of indicating the function of verbs in the sentence and not a new word as we have in verbs transformed into nouns in English.
-This also applies even to verbs suru [する].
+This also applies even to the verbs suru [する].

-The no [の] is a Japanese particle with the main function of indicating that something belongs to another.
+already the no [の] is a Japanese particle with the main function of indicating that something belongs to another.
 But a [の] also becomes a noun that serves to nominalize verbs and adjectives.

-Both [の] and [こと] can be used in the same situations, but there are situations that only no [の] or koto [こと] can be used.
+Both [の] and [こと] can be used in the same situations, but there are situations where only no [の] or koto [こと] can be used.
 Below we will see situations where only one of them can be used.